microsoft/AISkillsForWindows/samples/ImageScanning/README.md

 ### Using the skills (C#)

-As with all Vision Skills, the skills contained in this package are each composed of an `ISkillDescriptor` (which holds general skill information), the `ISkill` instance (which is bound to a specific `ISkillExecutionDevice`), and the skill's `ISkillBinding` (which holds skill inputs, outputs, and any state information).
+As with all AI Skills for Windows, the skills contained in this package are each composed of an `ISkillDescriptor` (which holds general skill information), the `ISkill` instance (which is bound to a specific `ISkillExecutionDevice`), and the skill's `ISkillBinding` (which holds skill inputs, outputs, and any state information).
 As with any `ISkillBinding` derivatives, you may interact with the binding instances like it is a Dictionary to set and retrieve your `SkillFeatures` and their linked `ISkillFeatureValue`.
 Additionally, the `ISkillBinding` derivatives defined in this package declare convenience field(s) and they are used in the below C# code snippets. i.e.:
 ```csharp